CUBRID/cubrid-manual/en/ha.rst

 The event occurrence times for the Applylogdb, Copylogdb, and Server processes are also displayed.
 If no event has occurred, it is displayed as "00:00:00.000."
 * registered-time: The time when a process startup request was made via a user command.
 * deregistered-time: The time when a remote process stop request was made via a user command (applicable only to copylogdb and applylogdb).
-* shutdown-time: The time the HA process was stopped.
+* shutdown-time : The time that HA-manager(cub_master) stopped the process
-* start-time: The time the HA process was restarted.
+* start-time : The time that HA-manager(cub_master) restarted the process

 **Example**